Standards for Admission

 The adequacy of the financial controls includes the ability of those employees of the Applicant who will perform such functions to meet these requirements.

-For example, the supervisory control practices and standards of a securities business should include, but not be limited to, the delegation to qualified principals or other registered employees responsibility and authority for supervision and control of each office, department or business activity, and the establishment of appropriate procedures for supervision and control; and implementation of a separate system of follow–up and review to verify that the delegated authority and responsibility is being properly exercised.
+For example, the supervisory control practices and standards of a securities business should include, but not be limited to: the delegation to qualified principals or other registered employees responsibility and authority for supervision and control of each office, department or business activity; the establishment of appropriate procedures for supervision and control; and implementation of a separate system of follow–up and review to verify that the delegated authority and responsibility is being properly exercised.

-Similarly, an Applicant which proposes to engage in investment banking activities would be required to demonstrate that consistent with the practices and standards regularly employed by the industry, it has developed and implemented policies and procedures to establish effective internal control systems and procedures to prevent the trading department from utilizing advance knowledge of the issuance of a research report.
-Firms that choose not to develop "Chinese Wall" procedures bear the burden of demonstrating that substantially equivalent internal control procedures have been implemented.
+Similarly, an Applicant that proposes to engage in investment banking activities would be required to demonstrate that—consistent with the practices and standards regularly employed by the industry—it has developed and implemented policies and procedures to establish effective internal control systems and procedures to prevent the trading department from utilizing advance knowledge of the issuance of a research report.
+Firms that choose not to develop ethical wall or firewall procedures bear the burden of demonstrating that substantially equivalent internal control procedures have been implemented.

 The written supervisory procedures should facilitate the Applicant’s ability to properly supervise its employees’ activities.
-The procedures should be designed to help Applicants comply with all applicable securities laws, rules, and regulations, including NASD rules.
-The procedures should set forth the designation of: appropriately registered principals for each type of business the firm is engaged in, any office meeting the definition of Office of Supervisory Jurisdiction (OSJ), at least one appropriately registered principal for each OSJ, and at least one registered representative or principal to be responsible for supervision in each non-OSJ branch office.
-Furthermore, each registered person must be assigned to a supervisor, and reasonable efforts must be made to ascertain that all supervisory personnel are properly qualified.
-(See NASD Rule 3010 for definitions of what type of office constitutes an OSJ office, as opposed to a branch office.)
+The procedures should be designed to help Applicants comply with all applicable securities laws, rules and regulations, including FINRA rules.
+The procedures should set forth the designation of: appropriately registered principals for each type of business the firm is engaged in, any office meeting the definition of Office of Supervisory Jurisdiction (OSJ), at least one appropriately registered principal for each OSJ and at least one registered representative or principal to be responsible for supervision in each non-OSJ branch office.
+Furthermore, each registered person must be assigned to a supervisor and reasonable efforts must be made to ascertain that all supervisory personnel are properly qualified.
+(See FINRA Rule 3110 for definitions of what type of office constitutes an OSJ office as opposed to a branch office.)

-The written supervisory procedures for Applicants that propose to engage in an options business must facilitate compliance with NASD Rule 2860 (Options Conduct Rule), and if the Applicant plans to conduct a municipal securities business, the procedures must cover steps to be followed by the firm to comply with MSRB rules.
+The written supervisory procedures for Applicants that propose to engage in an options business must facilitate compliance with FINRA Rule 2360 (Options Conduct Rule), and if the Applicant plans to conduct a municipal securities business, the procedures must cover steps to be followed by the firm to comply with MSRB rules.

 - The Number, Location, Experience, and Qualifications of Supervisory Personnel

-This standard requires the District Office of FINRA to consider whether it possesses any information indicating that the applicant may circumvent, evade, or otherwise avoid compliance with the federal securities laws, the rules and regulations thereunder, or the Rules of the Association.1
+This standard requires the MAP Department to consider whether it possesses any information indicating that the Applicant may circumvent, evade or otherwise avoid compliance with the federal securities laws, the rules and regulations thereunder or FINRA rules.1

-This standard requires that the application and all supporting documents are consistent with federal securities laws, the rules and regulations thereunder, and the Rules of the Association.
+This standard requires that the application and all supporting documents are consistent with federal securities laws, the rules and regulations thereunder and the FINRA rules.